telerik/winforms-docs/editors/autocompletebox/element-structure-and-document-object-model.md

 # Element Structure and Document Object Model

-## RadAutoCompleteBox

-The document object model of RadAutoCompleteBox is represented by the __LineInfo__ class and the __ITextBlock__ interface.
+The document object model of __RadAutoCompleteBox__ is represented by the __LineInfo__ class and the __ITextBlock__ interface.
 The __LineInfo__ class contains logical information about the start and end block of the line and its size.
 The __ITextBlock__ interface exposes layout information of single word.
 Notice that the elements which implement __ITextBlock__ interface should be inheritors of RadElement.

 ## RadTextBoxControlElement